cloudfoundry/community/toc/rfc/rfc-draft-add-cnbs.md

 #### Emulating Kubernetes Service Bindings

-In order to securely place credentials on the filesystem, Diego will need the ability to mount in-memory filesystems (e.g. `tmpfs`) in application containers.
+In order to securely place credentials on the filesystem, Diego will need the ability to mount in-memory filesystems (e.g. `tmpfs`) in app containers.
 Once an in-memory filesystem is available, select `VCAP_SERVICES` environment variables can be translated into their Kubernetes Service Binding equivalents by the shim orchestrator, for consumption by the Paketo buildpacks.

 #### Paketo Buildpacks Consume Environment Variables

-There is work in progress for v3 buldpacks using the libcnb package to read Cloud Foundry environment variables in addition to Kubernetes Service Bindings (see [buildpacks/libcnb#227](https://github.com/buildpacks/libcnb/pull/227)).
+There is work in progress for CNBs using the `libcnb` package to read Cloud Foundry environment variables in addition to Kubernetes Service Bindings (see [buildpacks/libcnb#227](https://github.com/buildpacks/libcnb/pull/227)).
-Outside of the Java buildpacks, the Paketo buildpacks do not currently use libcnb, so the remaining Paketo buildpacks that consume envionrment variables will need to be updated to use libcnb or add equivalent logic.
-If the Paketo buildpacks are updated, then no changes will be needed to the core Cloud Foundry runtime.
+Outside of the Java buildpacks, the Paketo buildpacks do not currently use `libcnb`, so the remaining Paketo buildpacks that consume service bindings will need to be updated to use `libcnb` or add equivalent logic.
+If the Paketo buildpacks are updated with this change, then no changes will be needed to the core Cloud Foundry runtime.

 #### Recommendation